wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * <strong>Service Discovery</strong>: (kube-dns, kube-proxy) to identify and connect any service on any cloud or runtime. with Consul DNS

-   * <strong>Service Configuration</strong>: (K8s Configmaps) but Consul also updates F5 and other load balancer rules, for dynamic configuration across distributed services (in milliseconds)
+   * <a href="#ServiceConfiguration">Service Configuration</a>: (K8s Configmaps) but Consul also updates F5 and other load balancer rules, for dynamic configuration across distributed services (in milliseconds)

    * <strong>Segmentation</strong>: (Network Policy + Controller), providing <strong>network infrastructure automation</strong>